All Episodes

 That's confusing.

-Because that's the sack chaser is one of the people that people that were killed.
+Because that's the Sack Chaser is one of the people that people that were killed.

 ASAP.

-And telling her, like go now.
+And telling her, like, go now.

-So she then responds, okay.
+So she then responds, okay, what's wrong?

 She says, I got your 45.

-I just don't want no illegal gun.
+Then his response, I just don't want no illegal gun.

 Well, that's not illegal.

-But I'd rather have a Glock 40.
+Continuing on, but I'd rather have a Glock 40 for a 19.

 She says, okay.

-His response is I'll pay you when you get down here.
+His response is, I'll pay you when you get down here.

 She then says, okay.